Top 10% Rule

 - successfully complete the

-- that at least meets the ACT's College Readiness Benchmarks, or
+- a score on the ACT that at least meets the ACT's College Readiness Benchmarks, or

 Be sure to check with the school's admissions office and go to The Tests You'll Need for more information about test requirements.